clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

       ECDSA key fingerprint is SHA256:LrziT5Ar66iBTfia8qmiIsrfBUm/UGam76U8bDR6yJc.
       Are you sure you want to continue connecting (yes/no)?

-#. type `yes` and hit the :kbd:`Enter` key.
-A warning will be printed to the
+#.
+Type `yes` and hit the :kbd:`Enter` key.
+Another warning is printed to the
-   terminal and you will be at the command prompt of your new instance.
+   terminal and you are now at the command prompt of your new |CL| instance.

    .. code-block:: console